 Houston will send Tally Hall into the net, with Andre Hainault, Geoff Cameron, Bobby Boswell, and Jermaine Taylor in front of him.
-Je-Vaugn Watson, Nathan Sturgis, Luiz Camargo and Corey Ashe will patrol the center of the park, and captain Brian Ching will pair with Will Bruin up front for manager, Dominic Kinnear.
+Je-Vaugn Watson, Nathan Sturgis, Luiz Camargo and only best offers Corey Ashe will patrol the center of the park, and captain Brian Ching will pair with Will Bruin up front for manager, Dominic Kinnear.

 The Fire subs will be: Paolo Tornaghi, Austin Berry, Hunter Jumper, Daniel Paladini, Rafael Robayo, Orr Barouch, and Federico Puppo.

 Dynamo subs are: Tyler Deric, Warren Creavalle, Kofi Sarkodie, Alex Dixon, Calen Carr, Macoumba Kandji, and Cam Weaver.

 Houston come in at 2-1-0 with 6 pts and the Fire are filling all columns at 1-1-1 and 4 pts.

 The referee tonight will be Geoff Campbell with assistants Anthony Vasoli and Peter Balciunas, the 4th official will be Drew Fischer.